icecrime/vossibility-collector/README.md

-Because different project may want to track different data, and that volumetry on [high activity projects](https://github.com/docker/docker) makes it unreasonable to store every bits of information, vossibility-collector was created to be highly configurable.
+Because different project may want to track different data, and that volumetry on [high activity projects](https://github.com/docker/docker) makes it unreasonable to store every bits of information, vossibility-collector was designed to be highly configurable.

 The project use the [`toml` file format for its configurations.
 Example files can be found in the [`examples/`](https://github.com/icecrime/vossibility-collector/tree/master/examples) directory.